Case Study

 preface

 In 2014, San Francisco joined the international movement to create safer, more livable streets with the goal of eliminating all traffic-related fatalities and reducing severe injuries.
+A decade later this critical City commitment remains at the forefront with a focus on the Vision of what’s possible.
+Even one life lost is too many.

 the